hazelcast/hazelcast/hazelcast-documentation/src/JavaClient.md

 If the client is configured in smart mode, only the operations that are not key-based will be routed to the endpoint that is returned by the `LoadBalancer`.
 If the client is not a smart client, `LoadBalancer` will be ignored.

-To configure client load balance, please see  [Load Balancer Config](#loadbalancerconfig) and [Java Client Declarative Configuration](#java-client-declarative-configuration).
+To configure client load balance, please see the [Load Balancer Config section](#loadbalancerconfig) and [Java Client Declarative Configuration section](#java-client-declarative-configuration).

 ### Client Near Cache